-Uniforms may be purchased anywhere as long as they match the code above.
+Uniforms may be purchased anywhere if they match the code above.
 Some vendors are French Toast, Old Navy, Walmart, JCPenney, and Land's End.
-There is a code for St. Mary School for Land's End if you wish to order from them -Preferred School Number: 900190976
+There is a code for St. Mary School for Land's End if you wish to order from them - Preferred School Number: 900190976